syncfusion/blazor-docs/src/kanban/kanban/localization.md

----
-title: "Kanban Globalization"
-component: "Kanban"
-description: "This section explains how to apply localization (l10n) based on culture file and right-to-left (RTL) in Kanban board."
----

 # Globalization

 The localization library allows you to localize the default text content of the Kanban to different cultures using the `Locale` property.